UNICORE-EU/unicore-docs/source/overview.rst

 --------------------

-The architecture of UNICORE is three-layered in client layer, service layer and target system layer as shown in the figure below.
+The architecture of UNICORE is three-layered in client layer, service layer and resources layer as shown in the figure below.

 .. figure:: _static/unicore-arch.png
    :width: 600